 Mary's act was inspired by love for Jesus.
 Jesus speaks of this act as in anticipation of his death.
-John tells us "It was intended that she should save this perfume for the day of my burial.".
+John tells us "It was intended that she should save this perfume for the day of my burial."
 John 12:7 Matthew states Jesus said "When she poured this perfume on my body, she did it to prepare me for burial."
 Matthew 26:12.
 Jesus anticipated his death and speaks in this way of this good work.
 The best of our good works are those we do without realizing how good they are.
 Maybe Mary began to understand the significance of what she had done when she overheard Jesus explaining it to the disciples.

 Jesus defended and commended Mary.
-He said that there is a time and place for everything, also a time to help the poor, but since he would not be with them very long, this was the time for Mary to confess her faith openly and honor him.
+He said that there is a time and place for everything, also a time to help the poor, but since he would not be with them very long, this was a time for Mary to practice her faith openly and honor him with this fruit of faith.
 He called her action a beautiful thing.
 He could see into her heart.
 The followers of Jesus would all have plenty of opportunity to help the poor - us, too - since there will always be poor people.
-But this opportunity to honor Jesus would not always be among them in the flesh.
+But this opportunity to honor Jesus was fleeting.
+Jesus would not always be among them in the flesh.

 None of these disciples were present at Jesus' burial.
-There would only be two members of the Sanhedrin who had come out into the open, Nicodemus and Joseph of Arimathea, and a few women.
+There would only be a few women and two members of the Sanhedrin who had come out into the open and showed these fruits of faith, Nicodemus and Joseph of Arimathea.
+Remember that the Sanhedrin was the council of Jewish leaders who were instrumental in condemning Jesus.
 No wonder Jesus said that her deed of faith and love would be remembered wherever the gospel would be preached in all the world.
+We are remembering it today, 2000 years and half a world away from where it happened.

 Jesus says she did it to prepare him for burial.
-As the omniscient Son of God, Jesus could know there would not be enough time to anoint his body before sunset on Friday, the day he would die.
+As the omniscient Son of God, Jesus could know there would not be enough time to properly prepare and anoint his body before sunset on Friday, the day he would die.
 The Roman soldiers certainly would not be concerned about giving a proper Jewish burial to a man who had been condemned to die the death of a criminal.

-Now the disciples were displeased as they saw this action.
-In their opinion she had wasted something that might have been devoted to a better purpose.
+But the disciples were displeased as they saw this action.
+In their opinion she had wasted something that might have been used for a better purpose.
 John tells us that it was Judas who had caused this indignation.
-His heart was even now alienated from his master.
 He asks "Why wasn't this perfume sold and the money given to the poor?
 It was worth a year's wages."
-He sits in judgment and passes this harsh verdict upon Jesus and Mary.
+He sits in judgment and passes this harsh verdict upon Mary, and really, upon Jesus.
 John gives us the real reason Judas complained about this.
-"He did not say this because he cared about the poor but because he was a thief; as keeper of the money bag, he used to help himself to what was put into it."
-John 12:6
+"He did not say this because he cared about the poor but because he was a thief; as keeper of the money bag, he used to help himself to what was put into it" (John 12:6) This shows the hypocrisy of Judas.